trustless-engineering/sol-shotty/README.md

 # Quick Start

+Download the most recent release from the [releases](https://github.com/trustless-engineering/sol-shotty/releases) page.

-Edit the `config.yaml` file to include the endpoints you wish to use.
-Some providers use Cloudflare to provide anycast routing when they only have infrastructure in a few locations.
+Decompress the archive and edit the `config.yaml` file to include the endpoints you wish to use.
+You can add as many as you want, including multiple from the same provider.

 A lot of providers allow you to sign up with just a web3 wallet, if you have multiple you might be able to sign up multiple times.

+After modifying the config run `./sol-shotty` (or `sol-shotty.exe` if on Windows).

+SOL Shotty will be listening on `http://127.0.0.1:420`.

+## Run From Source

 Make sure you have `golang` installed and then run `go run ./cmd/sol-shotty`